Best 20 inch Stride Ellipticals – Top Stride Length Machines for Tall Users

 What is an Elliptical CrossTrainer?

-These ellipticals include the upper body handlebars.
+These ellipticals include the upper body handlebars... pretty much like an arm bike does.
 Using these upper body handlebars work the chest, shoulders, arm, and back.

 How high should your ceiling be for an elliptical?